 While working at the EUREKA Lab, I was shortlisted to take part in an amazing exchange trip and present my project from the Lab to the lecturers of the University of Malaya.
 I made unforgettable memories and learned new interesting topics on this study trip.
-During our time at the Faculty of Computer Science of the University of Malaya, we had the chance to program some drones, we attended some really fascinating seminars, and we learned about new subjects in the AI field.
+During our time at the Faculty of Computer Science and Information Technology of the University of Malaya, we had the chance to program some drones, we attended some really fascinating seminars, and we learned about new subjects in the AI field.

 After exploring the AI domain, we managed to travel around and visit some of the most amazing places in Kuala Lumpur.
 I had a great time eating Durian for the first time, going to the Petronas Twin Towers, exploring the Batu Caves and many other exciting places.
 Also not to forget is the healthy and delicious Malaysian food.